Can

 If you want to see your smoke machine last a long time, we recommend

 you use the manufacturer's fluid.
-It will be optimised for use in
+It is optimised for use in your

 The main reason smoke generator manufacturers state